nhmathis/AccelerateGitTutorial/README.md

         {
           "name": "In Review",
           "query": "pr.status = open and pr.assignees.count != 0",
-          "description": "These pull request have been submited and are actively beeing looked at by other team memebers", "targets": [
+          "description": "These pull request have been submitted and are actively being looked at by other team members", "targets": [
             "Merged"
           ],